 Each head is uniquely shaped, so this strap is adjustable to accommodate various sizes and gentle support.
 The Premium chinstrap also features a vertical design that can offer more secure tension than horizontal straps and should support your chin closed in a way that’s comfortable when secured with care.

 - Ruby – The Ruby chinstrap helps keep your mouth closed while sleeping to minimize snoring and sleep apnea when used with a CPAP device.
 Keeping the machine securely snug to your face is essential for proper use, and this Ruby chinstrap can help support it to fit securely.

 The Ruby is unique in shape and design, with two straps going around the head instead of one It features one strap under your ears connecting at the back of the head and one over the ears connecting at the top of the head.
 The special design offers ultimate support with a secure, gentle fit for lasting comfort night after night.

-Flexible and functional, the Halo's innovative design is unique in that it offers more stability under the chin, keeping it from slipping or becoming loose in the night.
-The lightweight material secures around the head's crest, evenly distributing pressure to minimize headaches and maximize comfort.
+- Halo – Flexible and functional, the Halo’s innovative design is unique in that it offers more stability under the chin, keeping it from slipping or becoming loose during the night.
+The lightweight material secures around the head’s crest, evenly distributing pressure to minimize headaches and maximize comfort.

 The product boasts a slim design, lacks tricky buckles, and was created with long-wearing comfort in mind, providing a gentle fit compared to other cumbersome straps.
 A small hole is designed into the chin cup, allowing the chin to sit easily without slipping.
 The breathable material is made of a soft, flexible texture, yet retains its durability to last.

 Fortunately, there are solutions to alleviate these issues, and a CPAP strap can be a worthwhile addition to your nighttime routine.
-When minimizing air leakage with a CPAP device, a chin strap can help funnel air into your body, or mitigate snoring, potentially letting you rest soundly and quietly to get the rest you need.
+When minimizing air leakage with a CPAP device, a chin strap can help funnel air into your body, or mitigate snoring, so that you and your partner can sleep soundly.